manishalankala/tasks/task1.md

 Container Networking Interface - defined interface that can be called by kubernetes to execute actions to provide networking functionality.

+CNI - Flannel I choose

-k8s does not use docker0
+k8s does not use docker0(172.0.0.0)

 Docker ---- uses Overlay networks such as vxlan or ipsec